dariel26/dariel26/README.md

 ### About My Journey:

 During my course at the Federal University of Santa Catarina (UFSC), I participated in several projects developing web systems.
 Also, during this period, I had the opportunity to start an internship, which lasted 2 years, working with a senior Software Analyst at the university itself.
-Currently, I am interning at Protect Solutions, a company located in Criciúma that has been standing out in the data security field.
+Currently, I am interning at Protect Solutions, a company located in Criciúma that has been standing out in the data security area.
-These experiences have greatly contributed to my professional growth, and I hope to continue growing in this field.
+These experiences have greatly contributed to my professional growth, and I expect to continue growing in this area.

 ### Public Projects Completed: